pbour/rangereach/README.md

 ## Creates
-The following commands create a directed acyclic graph from a input geosocial network, reachability labeling schemes or necessary input files to them.
+Tha archives already contain the files for the directed acyclic graph of the geosocial networks, the interval-base labeling scheme (original nad reverse) and a .bfl necesary for contructing the BFL schem.
+Nevertheless, the following commands create anew the above files.
 We use the ```yelp``` dataset to exemplify the commands.

 ### Directed Acyclic Graph
 ```